 What is Achar Masala (Pickle Powder)?

-Achar masala is famous as pickle powder and is used to make traditional Pakistani and Indian achari recipes.
+Achar masala is famous as pickle powder and is used to make traditional Pakistani and Indian achar recipes.
 It's a combination of different Indian spices that makes a sour, acidic, tangy, and pungent taste in recipes.

 People used to make this Achari masala powder to make vegetables, mango, garlic, and onion achar and people love to serve it with meals.
 Here is a simple and easy recipe to make this homemade achari masala powder or spice mix and use it to make your favorite achar recipes.